What Is a Recumbent Bike?

 Like most human endeavors, using an exercise bike to increase your personal fitness has its upsides and its downsides.
 Many doctors, trainers, and therapists have found that their clients are more likely to use an exercise devise that is on hand, rather than having to leave, to across town, and then access similar equipment.
 You don’t have to worry about weather, mean dogs or muggers.
 The downside is that unless you have one of those handy recording devices to help keep you honest, it is way too easy to cheat on your sessions.
 Common excuses for failing to exercise include being sore from yesterday, just not in the mood, unexpected obligations, or just plain forgetting about it.
 One way to avoid non-participation is to make your sessions fun and interesting.
 Sign up for a virtual (stationary) bike tour of Europe, join a pedaling club, or just find an excellent audiobook series to listen to while you pedal.

 Indoor exercise bikes of all sorts can be beneficial to your overall health.
-Recumbent bikes are useful to people who need back or hip support that is not provided by other types of a bike seat.
+All the Recumbent bike benefits are useful to people who need back or hip support that is not provided by other types of a bike seat.
 Although recumbent bikes do not work on the core muscles as well as upright bikes, there is a good chance that when it comes to cardio, they do just as well because the user will exercise for a longer time.
 Finding something to act as an added incentive to return to each new cycling session.